serezhub/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

     `[the]   [quick]   [brown]   [fox]   [jumped]   [over]   [the]   [lazy]   [dogs]   [bob]   [hotmail]   [com]`

     Includes common stop words
-    Removes numbers and symbols then separates tokens with them
+    Removes numbers and symbols, then separates tokens with them.
+    This means that email and web addresses are separated.
     Separates with white spaces
     Converts to lower-case letters so that searches aren't case sensitive

 * **WhitespaceAnalyzer** will just tokenize on white spaces:

     `[The]   [quick]   [brown]   [fox]   [jumped]   [over]   [the]   [lazy]   [dogs,]   [Bob@hotmail.com]   [123432.]`

     Only separates with whitespaces
     This analyzer preserves upper/lower cases in text, which means that searches will be case-sensitive.
+    Email and web addresses, phone numbers, and other such forms of ID are kept whole

 * **KeywordAnalyzer** will perform no tokenization, and will consider the whole text a stream as one token:

     `[The quick brown fox jumped over the lazy dogs, bob@hotmail.com 123432.]`

     This analyzer preserves upper/lower cases in text for case-sensitive searches.
     Useful in situations like IDs and codes where you do not want to separate into multiple tokens.

 ---